opendaylight/docs/docs/user-guide/service-function-chaining.rst

 The SFC User interface comes in two flavors:

--  Web Interface (SFC-UI): is based on Dlux project.
-It provides an easy way to create, read, update and delete configuration stored in the datastore.
-   Moreover, it shows the status of all SFC features (e.g installed, uninstalled) and Karaf log messages as well.
+-  Web Interface (SFC-UI): The SFC-UI is based on the DLUX project.
+It provides an easy way to create, read, update, and delete configuration stored in the datastore.
+Moreover, it shows the status of all SFC features (for example, installed or uninstalled features) and Karaf log messages, as well.

--  Command Line Interface (CLI): it provides several Karaf console commands to show the SFC model (SF, SFFs, etc.) provisioned in the datastore.
+-  Command Line Interface (CLI): The CLI provides several Karaf console commands to show the SFC model (SF and SFFs) provisioned in the datastore.

 SFC Web Interface (SFC-UI)